Preceding Article: Private Hitler joins the Bavarian Army …

 “I was with the regimental staff of RIR 16 (List) at the same time when Hitler was a dispatch runner there.
 I well remember that he very often volunteered for missions that, except for him, would have gone to colleagues who were married.
 I can also remember how he got the EK I, since I received the EK II at the same time.
 Hitler delivered a message to the front when all other connections were broken or extinguished by enemy fire.
 His deed was particularly mentioned in a Regimental Order.”(33)

-In general, the discussion of Hitler’s soldierly merits follows the political point of view the respective observer represented.
-The written record is more or less positive, and many later accusations were made in the heat of the political battle.
-The present author has discussed the subject with military men, and in the context of the Great War, they tend to regard dispatch runners as frontline soldiers.
+In general, the written record thus appears more or less positive, and many later accusations were made in the heat of the political battle.
+The present author has discussed the subject with military men, and in the context of the Great War, they tend to regard dispatch runners as front-line soldiers.
+The author’s late father, who survived Stalingrad as an artillery officer with a Nebelwerfer regiment, concurred.
+As always, questions remain.

 (© John Vincent Palatine 2015/19)